Galleria/Angular2-Practice/README.md

 ---
 Reference Html Element

-- by ViewChild() , #name , ElementRef // Reference or adjusted attribute in element.
+- by ViewChild() , #name , ElementRef // Reference or adjusted attribute in element. this.el.nativeElement.style.background = "red";
 - by [(ngModel)] // Reference value in element.